 If you do wish to leave your patent to beneficiaries through your will, you need to detail your instructions for each patent you bequeath.
 This is because the patent registrar will need a certified copy of the ‘letters of administration’ or ‘probate’ to update the register with the new owner.

 It’s possible to make a single patent application covering numerous countries and to have just one application, search and examination.
 To do this, you must make your patent application under the Patent Cooperation Treaty.
 But once the international search and examination is complete, you will still need to ask for the patent to be protected in each region or country.
 See more information about this in our previous FAQ, Where are patents registered?

 International patent protection will nearly always require detailed legal advice.
-For more information on how to obtain patents in other countries, contact our experienced patent protection lawyers at Harper James Solicitors.
+For more information on how to obtain patents in other countries, contact our experienced patent protection lawyers.

 What happens if someone accuses you of patent infringement?

 If you’re accused of patent infringement, it’s important that you get help from a solicitor who can guide you through the process.

 You will need to consider the claim made by the person and consider whether it has any merit.
 It may be that you’ve unknowingly infringed another person’s patent, in which case, you’ll need legal advice on how to proceed.